skipbaki/Sales-Dashboard/README.md

 ---

-## 🤝 Contributing
+## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and enhancement requests.

 ---